lotharthesavior/masadb/Readme.md

 sudo services apache2 restart
 ```

-4. Give permission to www-data to the folder of the project:
+4. Give permission to www-data to the folder of the project: (jump this step if using Swoole)

 ```sh
 sudo chown -R www-data {directory of the project}